Labadists: Jean de Labadie's life

 Jean de Labadie (1610–1674) came from an area near Bordeaux.
 In his early life he was a Roman Catholic and a Jesuit.
-However, at that time the Jesuits were wary of overt spiritual manifestations, so Labadie, who himself experienced frequent visions and inner enlightenment, found himself dissatisfied and left the order in 1639.
+However, at that time the Jesuits were wary of overt spiritual manifestations, so Labadie, who claimed to experience visions and inner enlightenment, found himself dissatisfied and left the order in 1639.

 He had fleeting links with the Oratoire, then Jansenism (on occasions staying with the solitaries of Port-Royal, who received him at the time but later sought to dissociate themselves from him).
-He was a parish priest and evangelist in the southern French dioceses of Toulouse and Bazas, preaching social righteousness, new birth, and separation from worldliness.
+He was a parish priest and evangelist in the southern French dioceses of Toulouse and Bazas, preaching social ethics, spiritual regeneration, and asceticism.
 His promotion of inner piety and personal spiritual experiences brought opposition and threats from the religious establishment.

 Eventually, frustrated with Roman Catholicism, Labadie became a Calvinist at Montauban in 1650.
-In that city, and then in the principality of Orange, he championed the rights of the Protestant minority in the face of increasing legislation against them by Louis XIV (which would culminate in 1685 with the Edict of Fontainebleau).
-Labadie then moved to Geneva, where he was hailed as "a second Calvin".
+In that city, and then in the principality of Orange, he advocated for the rights of the Protestant minority in the face of increasing legislation against them by Louis XIV (which would culminate in 1685 with the Edict of Fontainebleau).
+Labadie then moved to Geneva, where he was described by some followers in Geneva as "a second Calvin".
 Here he began to doubt the lasting validity of established Christianity.
 He held house groups for Bible study and fellowship, for which he was censured.

 In 1666, Labadie and several disciples moved to the Netherlands, to the French-speaking Walloon congregation of Middelburg.
-Here his pattern continued: seeking to promote active church renewal through practical discipleship, study of the Bible, house meetings, and much else that was novel for the Reformed Church at that time.
+Here his pattern continued: seeking to promote active church renewal through practical discipleship, study of the Bible, and house meetings.
 Here too he made contact with leading figures of the spiritual and reformatory circles of the day, such as Jan Amos Comenius, and Antoinette Bourignon.

-With a broad-mindedness unusual for the period, Labadie was gracious and cautiously welcoming towards the move of repentance and new zeal among many Jews in a Messianic movement around Sabbatai Zevi in 1667.
+In 1667, Labadie expressed interest in the Messianic movement surrounding Sabbatai Zevi, adopting a receptive stance toward reports of religious fervor among Jewish communities at the time.

 At length, in 1669, at 59 years of age, Labadie broke away from all established denominations and began a Christian community at Amsterdam.
 In three adjoining houses lived a core of some sixty adherents to Labadie's teaching.
 They shared possessions after the pattern of the Church as described in the New Testament book of Acts.
 Persecution forced them to leave after a year, and they moved to Herford in Germany.
 Here the community became more firmly established until war forced them to move to Altona (then in Denmark, now a suburb of Hamburg), where Labadie died in 1674.

 Labadie's most influential writing was La Réformation de l'Eglise par le Pastorat (1667).